-The main criteria that agents and brands look for is a child’s personality as working in front of a camera, regularly meeting new people and performing takes a certain type of character.
+The main criteria that agents and brands look for is a child’s extrovert personality; working in front of a camera, regularly meeting new people and performing takes a certain type of character.

 Is Your Kids Personality Suited to Modelling?

-At a young age children are expected to have a certain level of maturity and independence from their parents.
-Although their mum and dad will be insight at all times, ultimately they are required to pose alone in front of the camera.
+Child models are expected to have a certain level of maturity and independence from their parents.
+Although their mum and dad will be in sight at all times, ultimately they are required to pose alone in front of the camera.

-If your child has a low concentration and a short patience span modelling may test their character.
-Assess how they react in day to day life. – getting dressed in the morning etc – to really see if they have the patience for modelling.
+If your child has a low concentration and a short patience span, modelling may test their character.
+Assess how they react in day-to-day life to see if they have the patience required for modelling.